Makeen Alikhan

-Makeen Alikhan (born 10 October 2001) is a rugby union player who plays for Anthem Rugby Carolina in the MLR.
+Makeen Alikhan (born 10 October 2001) is a rugby union player who played for Anthem Rugby Carolina in the MLR.
 He also has played for the United States national rugby union team since 2025.

 Career

 Club

 Alikhan captained Epsom College 1st XV in the National Schools Champions Trophy, he was later named in the Schools Rugby 2019/20 Dream Team.

 He signed his first professional contract with Harlequins in 2021, making his debut against Saracens in the Premiership Rugby Cup.
 His first try for Harlequins came in a 7-45 win over Oxford University.
 He made his debut for Worthing in a 17–0 win over Rochford Hundred.

 He was named in the Dallas Jackals roster for the 2024 Major League Rugby season.
 His first appearance came in the second round of the 2024 MLR season, coming off the bench in the 48th minute, of a 23-30 loss against San Diego Legion.
 His first start came in a 27-30 loss against the Houston SaberCats, starting at openside flanker he scored a try in the 45' minute.

 Ahead of the 2025 MLR season Alikhan joined Anthem RC, making his debut in the first round of the competition scoring a try against NOLA Gold.